phbradley/conga/README.md

 ## Metaconga TCR cluster matching: 10k PBMC from human disease

+These next three examples look for matches between a query dataset and features identified in the metaconga analysis.
+Check out Figure 6 and related text in the [new preprint](https://doi.org/10.1101/2025.05.31.657155) for additional explanation.

-Here we look for significant sequence matches between TCRs in a new dataset and a set of 2,173 TCR clusters discovered in the metaconga atlas.
+First we look for significant sequence matches between TCRs in the new dataset and a set of 2,173 TCR clusters discovered in the metaconga atlas.
 The metaconga TCR clusters (also referred to as "clumps" since they were found with the TCR clumping algorithm) have been annotated with